Beaver Creek Loop Trail

 The resort also has a small cafe and a day use area with picnic tables, a large fire pit, and a boat ramp.
 And you can rent row boats or canoes there (motorized craft are prohibited on the lake).

-For hikers, the Clear Lake Loop Trail is an easy 5.5 mile hike with almost no elevation gain.
+For hikers, the Clear Lake Loop Trail is an easy 5.0 mile hike with almost no elevation gain.
 You can start the hike from either the resort or Coldwater Cove Campground.
 Note that the trail along the west side of the lake may be closed periodically to protect bald eagle nesting sites.
 Call the McKenzie River Ranger Station at 541-822-7254 for more information.
 (The Ranger District’s website wasn’t much help, and the link to their email didn’t work).

 The Clear Lake and upper McKenzie area is one of the most scenic and most interesting parts of the Cascades, and offers a number of other hiking options besides the Clear Lake Loop.
-The 2.6-mile Waterfalls Loop is another easy, family friendly hike that takes you to both Sahalie and Koosah Falls.
-The 4.2-mile out-and-back Blue Pool hike is another.
+The 2.6-mile McKenzie Waterfalls Loop is another easy, family friendly hike that takes you to both Sahalie and Koosah Falls.
+The 3.9-mile out-and-back Blue Pool hike is another.
 Like the Clear Lake Loop, both of those also incorporate parts of the 22 mile long McKenzie River National Scenic Trail.
 And the nearby Santiam Pass and McKenzie Pass areas both give access to the Pacific Crest Trail and more expansive views of Mount Jefferson, Three Fingered Jack, Mount Washington, and the Three Sisters.

 Clear Lake also offers other recreational options besides hiking.
 Fishing is a popular activity at Clear Lake, as it is in most Cascade lakes.
 Brook and cutthroat trout reproduce naturally in the lake and rainbow trout are stocked annually.
 You’ll usually see at least a few people fishing from row boats on the lake in the morning and evening.

 The lake is also a great place to paddle, and canoes and kayaks are a frequent sight on the lake.
 The clear water allows you to see deep into the lake and you get a perspective that you can’t get from the shore.
-My wife spent part of a day in her kayak exploring the lake when we were there.
+My wife spent part of our stay exploring the lake in her kayak both times that we’ve there.
 Some of the photos here were taken by her from her kayak.
-Boats can be launched at either the day use area at the resort or the campground.
+Boats can be launched at either the day use area at the resort or at the campground’s boat ramp.
+Summer weekends can be very crowded with day trippers, though, as you can see from the photo above.

 Photo by Joan E. Newman